gkshelp/Lucifer-Script/Rotation_Multibot.md

 - `Drop_Pack_Marker`: Fill with item id as a marker for drop pack
 - `Use_Break_Other_World`: To make the bot perform PNB on other world [Options: yes or no]
 - `Use_Random_World_For_Break_Other_Break`: To create a random PNB world [Options: yes or no]
+- `Buy_Signal_Jammer`: If activated then the bot will buy buy Signal Jammer for random other world break [Options: yes or no]
 - `Break_Other_World`: Fill with the break world name [This section is filled if Use_Break_Other_World = YES and Use_Random_World_For_Break_Other_Break = NO]
 - `Break_Other_World_Door_ID`: Fill with the door id of the break world [This section is filled if Use_Break_Other_World = YES and Use_Random_World_For_Break_Other_Break = NO]
 - `X_Break`: Fill with the position to perform PNB (Position X)